wechaty/docusaurus/docusaurus/docs/contributing/overview.md

 - Write tutorials and blog posts, refer to <https://github.com/wechaty/wechaty.js.org/tree/master/jekyll/_posts>
 - Answer questions on the Wechaty Developers Home or GitHub issues
 - Organize Wechaty meetups or user groups in your area
+- Another way of contributing can be by following and sharing Wechaty content across social media platforms like YouTube, Gitter, etc.

 For more information, you may contact rui@Wechaty.io.